 If you’re looking for elegance Alaska-style, you’ve found it.
-Tonglen Lake Lodge is an exclusive lakeside oasis with hideaway cabins that feels like a fly-in resort, but is easily accessible by car and only seven miles south of the doorway to Denali National Park.
-Along with tranquility, you’ll find an art gallery, an artisan bakery, and a spacious lawn with a campfire circle, swings, and even an outdoor performance stage.
+Tonglen Lake Lodge is an exclusive lakeside oasis with hideaway cabins that feels like a fly-in resort, but is easily accessible by car and only seven miles south of the entrance to Denali National Park.
+Along with tranquility, you’ll find an art gallery, an artisan bakery, a lake view restaurant, and a spacious lawn with a campfire circle, swings, and even an outdoor performance stage.
 The two-story, hand-scribed central log lodge is itself a gallery radiating with artistic touches — handcrafted log furniture, stained-glass accents, pottery, paintings, and sculpture.
 There’s nothing else like it, comfortable and intimate, with a lovely view of the Alaska Range.

 Owner Donna Gates welcomes you to her homestead.
 She came to Denali in 1980 to work a summer job as a backcountry ranger, stayed the winter to run sled dogs, and never left.
 In its previous life, the property was a hunting camp with an eight-by-eight plywood shack and a trail heading up into the rugged Yanert River country.
 Donna has lived on this land for 40 years, and her love of the place has transformed it.

 She raised her daughters here, and with them now grown, she was ready for a new adventure.
 An accomplished artist, she wanted to create something beautiful, something that would do justice to the land while incorporating all the things that were dear to her — friends, family, community, art.
 Talented friends and local artists and craftspeople helped turn her vision into reality, including her neighbor, Ken Wilbert, the man behind the log furnishings.